Lee-William/snapi-template/libraries/appwebdev/md/implementation-webdev.md

-# A New Way of Authentication
+# A New Way of Authentication for Web Developers

 The authentication mechanism used by ASP differs from the traditional approach where the client app captures the end-user’s user credentials/secrets through a login screen and forwards the credentials/secrets to a backend user management system which verifies against a centralized password database.
 The ASP authentication mechanism utilizes a distributed approach as follows: